Level up your Quizzes using Higher-Order Thinking (HOTs) Questions

 Keep Reading

-Thus, teachers can use interactive or online quizzes alongside HOTs-based questions to spark meaningful discussions, encouraging students to think beyond the obvious and explore ideas more.
+Teachers can use HOTs-based online quizzes to spark meaningful discussions and encourage students to think beyond the obvious.

 FAQs About Higher-Order Thinking Skills (HOTs)